LordOfMice/hidusbf/README.md

   https://www.overclock.net/threads/usb-mouse-hard-overclocking-2000-hz.1589644/
   (the end of the first post and recent posts in thread)

-  If you can't make the program work you can contact the author - email: sweetlow@tut.by

   Good luck in overclocking mice :)               SweetLow

 5. History.